anacorral10/pandas-movielens/README.md

 # Case Study: Movie Data Analysis

-This notebook uses a dataset from the MovieLens website.
+This Jupyter notebook uses a dataset from the MovieLens website.
 We will describe the dataset further as we explore with it using **pandas**.

 ## Download the Dataset
 Please note that you will need to download the dataset.
 The folder turned out to be too large to fit on this platform due to size constraints.